 In addition to evaluations by the university field supervisor, practicum and internship students are evaluated by field supervisors.
 These supervisors provide regular feedback to the student according to the conditions of the practicum and internship agreements as well as completing rating forms to provide both the student and the Program faculty information concerning student performance.
 (See Practicum and Internship sections about specific forms and procedures).

 Required Examinations

-As of Spring 2013, two external examinations are required of all who seek an education certification.
+Students who seek an education certification are required to take the Praxis exam.
 Students are required to check the PDE website for updates and changes. www.education.state.pa.us